JavaneseBoi/linuxSidra/README.md

-# linuxSidra
+# INSTALL LINUX STARTER PACK

 ### 1. Must install software
   - Browser             : Firefox add link to firefox configs and extensions here; or brave if chrome is your waifu;
+  - Data Management     : Geary (email);
   - Graphic             : gimp;
   - GAME ON LINUX BABE  : steam; linux; and browser, or emulators;
   - File Manager        : dolphin; pcmanfm;